Guidance on NHS Test and Trace for employers, businesses and workers.

 Collecting customer and visitor data for NHS Test and Trace

 Continued opening up of the economy and public services is reliant on NHS Test and Trace being used to minimise transmission of the virus.
-In order to ensure that businesses and local services are able to remain open, we will be mandating that organisations in designated sectors must:
+In order to ensure that businesses and local services are able to remain open, it’s mandatory that organisations in designated sectors:

 - keep a record of all staff working on their premises and shift times on a given day and their contact details